 According to Lerner College hospitality professor Ali Poorani, while managing administrators have very different responsibilities, some specific skills remain the most important for healthcare administrators and for anyone hoping to enter this multidimensional and rewarding field.

-Poorani is the founder of the University of Delaware’s Patient Experience Academy, a partnership between the Lerner College and Christiana Healthcare System, and has published several scholarly articles on bridging hospitality and healthcare.
+Poorani developed the University of Delaware’s Patient Experience Academy, in conjunction with Christiana Care Health System, and has published several scholarly articles on bridging hospitality and healthcare.
 His experiences with this work, Poorani said, suggest that the most critical skills for healthcare management professionals include:

 Knowing your job and your employees’ jobs